shgutte/wiseconnect/examples/snippets/wlan/embedded_mqtt_client_twt/readme.md

       #define ENABLE_MQTT_SUBSCRIBE_PUBLISH 0
       ```

-**Note**:
+Note:
-> ENABLE_MQTT_SUBSCRIBE_PUBLISH is disabled by default, as the purpose of this application is to demonstrate power performance with TWT and without MQTT connection loss.
+ > ENABLE_MQTT_SUBSCRIBE_PUBLISH is disabled by default because the purpose of this application is to demonstrate power performance with TWT and without MQTT connection loss.

 - MQTT_BROKER_PORT port refers to the port number on which the remote MQTT broker/server is running.

       ```c